-In the past year, issues of violence against women have begun reaching the national stage like never before.
-In acknowledgment of these varied courageous efforts that are sparking awareness and action across the country, bringing injustice out of the darkness and lighting the fire of change not only in your community, but across the nation.
+In 2019, the Conference on Crimes Against Women created the IGNITE award to highlight and honor various courageous efforts that are sparking awareness and action across the country, bringing injustice out of the darkness and lighting the fire of change not only in the recipients’ local communities, but across the nation.

 It is difficult to know the countless hours of investigation, fact checking, writing, and production that went into the exhaustive exposé that is Denied Justice.
 We applaud the Star Tribune’s commitment of time, space and resources.
-And, we are honored to have the opportunity to recognize Brandon Stahl, MaryJo Webster, Renée Jones Schenider, and Jennifer Bjorhus for holding our systems accountable to ensure survivors of sexual assault receive the justice they deserve.
+And, we are honored to have the opportunity to recognize Brandon Stahl, MaryJo Webster, Reneé Jones Schneider, and Jennifer Bjorhus for holding our systems accountable to ensure survivors of sexual assault receive the justice they deserve.